MarilizaC/doc-files/SubutaiDoc_Intro.md

     </tr>
     <tr>
      <td><b>Management Console</b>
-     </br>The application for peer administration, with additional functionality </br>for peer registration and creation of cloud environments.
+     </br>The application for peer administration, with additional functionality for </br>peer registration and creation of cloud environments.
      </br>Learn more.
      </td>
     </tr>